chmaha/RCverb/README.md

 # RCVerb ("ReaClassical Verb")
 A reverb suitable for classical music based on zita-rev1.
-Available as LV2, CLAP, VST3, VST and Ladspa.
+Available as LV2 and CLAP by default (with optional VST3, VST and Ladspa).

 ![image](https://user-images.githubusercontent.com/120390802/211276686-df5f40dc-0b60-4d50-8cc8-b9ae812e2215.png)